Gabriel-O-M-L/Music_feed_kotlin/README.md

 ## Sintaxe do JSON para deletar Objetos

 ## ARTISTA:
-objectID: Int
+objectID: Int = ID do objeto a ser editado

 ## ALBUM:
-objectID: Int
+objectID: Int = ID do objeto a ser editado

 ## MUSICA:
-objectID: Int
+objectID: Int = ID do objeto a ser editado